temporal-community/temporal-ai-agent/README.md

 ### LLM Provider Configuration

-The agent can use either OpenAI's GPT-4o or a local LLM via Ollama.
+The agent can use either OpenAI's GPT-4o, a local LLM via Ollama, or Google Gemini.
 Set the `LLM_PROVIDER` environment variable in your `.env` file to choose the desired provider:

 - `LLM_PROVIDER=openai` for OpenAI's GPT-4o
 - `LLM_PROVIDER=ollama` for the local LLM via Ollama (not recommended for this use case)
+- `LLM_PROVIDER=google` for Google Gemini

 ### OpenAI Configuration